micahflee/trollwot/README.md

 ASCII sign a PGP key
 --------------------

 ascii_sign is a script that takes a filename and a target key id as input.
-It downloads the target key, then generates a new PGP for each line in the file.
-It signs the target key with the new keys and pushes everything to the pgp.mit.edu key server.
+It downloads the target key, then generates a new PGP for each line in the file and signs the target key with the new keys.
 Essentially, it lets you sign any key with ASCII art.

 For example, check out my key: http://pool.sks-keyservers.net:11371/pks/lookup?op=vindex&search=0x5C17616361BD9F92422AC08BB4D25A1E99999697